-(4) Operational tests, exercises, war games, experiments,

-and deployments used to test performance.
+(4) Operational tests, exercises, war games, experiments, and deployments used to test performance.
+(5) A collection and synthesis of lessons learned from the

-- (5) A collection and synthesis of lessons learned from the implementation of the Plan as of the date on which the report is submitted. - (6) Evaluation of each of the following with respect to each ship participating in the Plan:
+(5) A collection and synthesis of lessons learned from the implementation of the Plan as of the date on which the report is submitted.

+(6) Evaluation of each of the following with respect to each ship participating in the Plan:

-(A) Combat readiness, including training requirements.(B) Ship material condition, including trending data for mission degrading casualty reports rated as C3 or C4.
+(Å) Combat readiness, including training requirements.

+(B) Ship material condition, including trending data for mission degrading casualty reports rated as C3 or C4.